Machive5/supervised_neural_nets/README.md

 - First index is input layer.
 The exaple means there is a input layer with 9 input.

 - Seccond index must be wraped on an array.
-This index indicated the hi with 3 output dden layer you want.
+This index indicated the hidden layer you want.
 The example means that there is 2 hidden layer with 6 neourons on first layer and 4 neurons on second layer.

 - Third index is output layer.
-The example means there is an output layer
+The example means there is an output layer with 3 output

+The seccond parameter is the type of activation function you want to use
+- 1 means sigmoid
+- 2 means ReLU
+- 3 means tanh

 ### 2. Train Data
 You can train your data using ```train``` method.